kushidesign/kushi/README.md

 ### Manually defining complex components

- If, for some reason, you don't want use the `defcom` to define your complex components, you can use the same underlying pattern that defcom abstracts.
+ If, for some reason, you don't want use the `defcom` to define your complex components, you can use the same underlying pattern that `defcom` abstracts.
 This component definition pattern relies on using the `kushi.ui.core/opts+children` helper fn.
-It optionally makes use of the kushi.core/merge-sx to enable decoratability, and also uses the `(into [:div ] ...)` for the parent node of the `children`.
+It optionally makes use of `kushi.core/merge-attrs` to enable decoration, and also uses the `(into [:div ] ...)` for the parent node of the `children`.

-The `my-section` function below would result in the exact same component as the previous example that used `defmacro`.
+The `my-section` function below would result in the exact same component as the previous example (that used `defmacro`).

 ```Clojure
 (ns myapp.core